 - And contact details for your DNA matches, i.e. your possible distant cousins.

 A cool browser is also installed within this tool where you can compare the results of your DNA matches.
-This is a nifty feature as you can actually see which parts of your DNA that you and your match have in common.
+This is a nifty feature as you can see which parts of your DNA that you and your match have in common.

 Family Finder also allows you to upload your genetic data even if you bought your test kit from a different company.